imjoy-team/imjoy-starter/README.md

 You can go to [this repo](https://github.com/imjoy-team/imjoy-interactive-segmentation) to check more into details.

 To run the test
-- You can run in [google colab](https://colab.research.google.com/github/imjoy-team/imjoy-interactive-segmentation/blob/master/Tutorial.ipynb) (same colab link as in the repo.
+- You can run in [google colab](https://colab.research.google.com/github/imjoy-team/imjoy-interactive-segmentation/blob/master/Tutorial.ipynb) (same colab link as in the original repo).
 - You can run locally by following the [installation](https://github.com/imjoy-team/imjoy-interactive-segmentation#installation) and then in Jupyter Notebook in the "ImJoy Interactive ML" environment.
 - You can also in run [MyBinder](https://mybinder.org/v2/gh/imjoy-team/imjoy-interactive-segmentation/master?filepath=Tutorial.ipynb)